nutekid/AppleHDA_10.10.4/README.md

 #### .
 New Users/First Experience with AppleHDA:

-1 - Identifying Your Audio codec
+1 - Identifying Your Audio codec:

  1 - Read the manufacturer's manual or use DPCI Manager.